 At the conclusion of an inspection, the inspector shall conduct a closing conference with the employer and the employee representatives, jointly or separately, as circumstances dictate.
-The closing conference may be conducted on-site or by telephone as the inspector deems appropriate.
+The closing conference may be conducted on-site or virtually as the inspector deems appropriate.
 If the employer refuses to allow a closing conference, the circumstances of the refusal shall be documented in the case file narrative and the case shall be processed as if a closing conference had been held.

-NOTE: Inspectors shall use the appropriate closing conference checklist located in: N:\OIS Enforcement\13 - CSHO RESOURCES\4 - NARRATIVES- FIELD NOTES (BLANK)\ Opening and Closing Conference check lists first, unless the employee representative requests otherwise.
+NOTE: Inspectors should use the appropriate closing conference checklist located in: N:\OIS Enforcement\14 - CSHO RESOURCES\4 - NARRATIVES- FIELD NOTES (BLANK)\ Opening and Closing Conference check lists

+NOTE: When conducting separate closing conferences for employers and labor representatives (where the employer has declined to have a joint closing conference with employee representatives), the inspector shall normally hold the conference with employee representatives first, unless the employee representative requests otherwise.
 This procedure will ensure that worker input is received before employers are informed of violations and proposed citations.

-NOTE: When conducting separate closing conferences for employers and labor representatives (where the employer has declined to have a joint closing conference with employee representatives), the inspector shall normally hold the conference with employee representatives